surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/officeDocuments_Ingestion/TC-WORD-0017.case.md

 ---

 ### Description
-- Validate the Word document content is accurately rendered when previewed in Surveilr.
+- Validate that Surveilr correctly ingests multiple valid Word files in a single command execution.

+### Preconditions
+- Ensure multiple Word files (.docx) exist in the same folder.
+- Surveilr CLI is installed and configured.

 ### Test Steps
-1. Ensure a Word file is uploaded to Surveilr.
-2. Open the uploaded document.
-3. Click **Preview** to load it in the viewer.
-4. Check document formatting, layout, and text rendering.
+1. Run the ingestion command.
+2. Observe the ingestion progress in the console or logs.
+3. Verify completion status for each file.

 ### Expected Result
-- The Word document opens in the Surveilr viewer without delay.
-- Text formatting, tables, and images display correctly.
+- All files are successfully processed.
+- Surveilr displays “✅ Ingest completed successfully” for each file.
-- No truncation or rendering issues occur.
+- No ingestion errors or skipped files are reported.